 A Blueprint for Learning Anatomy for Yoga Teaching

-Although teacher trainings have requirements as to how much anatomy should be included, the process for sharing it varies from training to training.
+Teacher trainings have requirements as to how much anatomy should be included.
+But the process for sharing it varies from training to training.
 As such, teachers sometimes leave their basic training with only a cursory understanding of anatomy.
-Things are further complicated by the challenge to fit it all in, and with so much to learn, teacher trainees are often overloaded with a great deal of information shared in a short time.
+Things are further complicated by the challenge to fit it all in.
+With so much to learn, teacher trainees often experience overload after learning a great deal of information shared in a short time.

 Additionally, the topic is just so broad.
 Identifying the key elements to focus on is critical to helping teachers learn this complex subject.